JohnAlbin/zen-style-guide/css/README.txt

   you set all the styles for all HTML elements after you reset them.
 In SMACSS, this file contains all the "base rules". http://smacss.com/book/type-base

-- layouts/responsive-sidebars.css:
+- layout-responsive.css:
   Zen's default layout is based on the Zen Grids layout method.
 Despite the name, it is an independent project from the Zen theme.
 Zen Grids is an intuitive, flexible grid system that leverages the natural source order of your content to make it easier to create fluid responsive designs.
 You can learn more about Zen Grids at http://zengrids.com

-  The responsive-sidebars.css file is used by default, but these files are designed to be easily replaced.
+  The layout-responsive.css file is used by default, but these files are designed to be easily replaced.
 If you are more familiar with a different CSS layout method, such as GridSetApp, 960.gs, etc., you can replace the default layout with your choice of layout CSS file.